ColinFay/proustr/README.md

 ### `pr_detect_pro()`

-Detects the pronouns from a tibble-text.
+Detects the pronouns from a data.frame (in French).

 ``` r
 a <- proust_books()[1,]